KLIGGS/jameda/README.md

 ## INTRODUCTION
 ------------
-The Jameda module provides integration of API Script and places external url to nodes.
+The Jameda module provides simple block with external API Script from jameda.de to enable calendar for video chat appointment

 ## REQUIREMENTS
 ------------